STATS PREVIEW: Orlando City SC vs Charlotte FC – 27.10.2024

 However, Pedro Gallese produced a moment of magic, saving Alexey Miranchuk’s penalty with a fantastic right-handed stop.

-His third penalty save across all competitions this season, El Pulpo stood tall once again, showcasing why he’s still one of the best shot-stoppers in Major League Soccer.
+His third regulation time penalty save across all competitions this season, El Pulpo stood tall once again, showcasing why he’s still one of the best shot-stoppers in Major League Soccer.

 Gallese has certainly been back to his best after the 2024 Copa América, following an uncharacteristically poor start to the year.